cagrisayir/Design-Patterns-Java/readme.md

 }
 ```
 ### 7- Observer Pattern
+Allows an object notify other objects when its state changes.
 ### 8- Mediator Pattern
+Allows an object to encapsulate the communication between other
+objects.
 ### 9- Chain of Responsibility Pattern
+Allows building a chain of objects to process a request.
 ### 10- Visitor Patter
+Allows adding new operations to an object structure without modifying it.
 ## Structural Design Patterns

 ### 1- Composite Pattern